ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 ## Local Function Analysis

 To give you the flavour of the type of problem that people will describe as "fighting the borrow checker", here is an example where Rust rejects what may be a perfectly safe program because of limitations in it's analysis abilities (taken from [reddit](https://www.reddit.com/r/rust/comments/1440094/problematic_pattern_ive_encountered_a_few_times/)).
-Rust references work like reader/writer locks and thus it rejects have both a writable and read-only reference in scope at the same time.
+Rust references work like reader/writer locks and thus it rejects having both a writable and read-only reference in scope at the same time.
 This causes the following code to not compile:

 ```
 struct Foo {